 level of the new State Pension will be £159.55

-each week however, not everyone will automatically qualify for this amount.
+per week - however, not everyone will automatically qualify for this amount.

 The amount you receive will be based on your National Insurance record.